nexwm/discord-bot/README.md

 # Discord-Bot - Nexem
-This is written node.js discord bot.
+This is written by javascript (js) discord bot.

 You can check Commands: /register, /login, /logout, /startleaderboard, /leaderboard, /add, /remove, /transfer.